Jesse Lott: Urban frontier art

-Found Materials
+Found materials

 A distinctive feature of the Lott's work is the use of found materials.
 He realized early on that the cost of art materials was prohibitive, not only for him, but also for all artists of limited means.
 At the same time, he saw that in a commodity-driven culture, a wealth of materials, in the form of discards, is available to any artist for the taking.
-Lott employs these urban castoffs: wire, broken glass, tree roots and branches, scraps of costume jewelry, furniture legs, metal bed frames and springs, and discarded paper in his sculptural work.
+Lott employed these urban castoffs: wire, broken glass, tree roots and branches, scraps of costume jewelry, furniture legs, metal bed frames and springs, and discarded paper in his sculptural work.

-"It's political," Lott has said about this artmaking process, "Transforming trash into a classical figure is a political action.
+"It's political," Lott said about this artmaking process, "Transforming trash into a classical figure is a political action.
 Rich people don't have time to go through the garbage - their job is to make the garbage.
 But when a mother of two has to buy cereal boxes for her kids, and she transforms those cereal boxes into paper dolls and sells them, she is entering a different economic system.
 Art is political when you use it to solve economic problems."

 El Piñatero Method

-Another low cost technique Lott uses for sculpting is known as El Piñatero Method because of its similarity to piñata making as layers of papier mâché are applied over frameworks (sometimes combined with discarded, reclaimed objects) to create human, animal and other forms.
+Another low cost technique Lott used for sculpting is known as El Piñatero Method because of its similarity to piñata making as layers of papier mâché are applied over frameworks (sometimes combined with discarded, reclaimed objects) to create human, animal, and other forms.